patcher454/ThchYoutubeMusic-PowertoyExtension/README.md

 ## Usage

-1. Launch PowerToys Run (default: Alt+Space)
+1. Launch PowerToys CmdPal (default: Win+Alt+Space)
-2. Type "ytm" followed by your search query
-3. Select a song from the results to play it or add it to your queue
+2. Select a song from the results to play it or add it to your queue
-4. Use the context menu (right-click) for additional options

 ## Configuration